jokerwrld999/ansible-linux/README.md

 * !!!
 Modify the variables in vars/main.yml

-* Ensure that Ansible is installed on your Linux execute the following command:
+* Ensure that Ansible is installed on your Linux execute the following commands:

 ```
+ansible-galaxy collection install -r requirements.yml
 ansible-playbook local.yml
 ```